 Chicken And Veggie Stirfry

-Now here’s the deal, I don’t mean to sound like a broken record people BUT the only solution that I have found for saving time in the kitchen (especially when it comes to week night dinners) is pre-preppin’.
-Ya just gotta put a little for-thought into the meal plan for the week if you don’t want to get sucked into the: “I’m-too-tired-and-hungry-to-care-so-i’ll-just-eat-a-sleeve-of-cookies-for-dinner” vortex (don’t act like you don’t know what I’m talking about!).
+Now here’s the deal, I don’t mean to sound like a broken record people, but the only solution that I have found for saving time in the kitchen (especially when it comes to week night dinners) is pre-preppin’.
+Ya just gotta put a little forethought into the meal plan for the week if you don’t want to get sucked into the: “I’m-too-tired-and-hungry-to-care-so-i’ll-just-eat-a-sleeve-of-cookies-for-dinner” vortex (don’t act like you don’t know what I’m talking about).

 I have also been experimenting with different oils and find that cooking with coconut oil is a great option for high heat cooking, like stir-frying.
 It has a much higher smoke point so it does not oxidate (like say an olive oil would) when working over high heats.

-Overall a really QUICK, clean, simple, and d’lishes dish (as long as you do a little pre-preppin’;)).
+Overall a really QUICK, clean, simple, and delicious dish (as long as you do a little pre-preppin’;)).

 Chicken And Veggie Stirfry